-New in 2016-17 are priority area scores and an overall rating for schools in the Private School Choice Program.
-These schools received report cards in 2015-16 but were given a "Not Rated" rating due to insufficient data availability.
-Since report cards require at least two consecutive years of data, 2016-17 will be the first time these schools will receive accountability ratings.
-In addition to receiving a Private School - Choice Students Report Card that only scores students attending under the Choice program, these schools can opt in to receive a Private School - All Students Report Card that scores all students in the school (those attending under the Choice program and private-paying students).
+Schools in the Private School Choice Program receive a Private School - Choice Students Report Card that only scores students attending under the Choice program.
+These schools can opt in to receive a Private School - All Students Report Card that scores all students in the school (those attending under the Choice program and private-paying students).